 Miami’s entrepreneurial community is primed for growth, but only if conclusive, focused policies emerge from our local governance.
 The right public leadership can create the environment – through governing, regulation, policy, agenda setting, coalition building, thought leadership – that encourages progress that is equal parts dynamic and inclusive.
 This should be a key agenda item.
 In light of our imminent elections, our community should ask for and focus on candidates’ positions around:

 How to foment access to research and development funding.
 The Florida Institute for the Commercialization of Public Research was recently defunded, with little outcry from our citizenry.

 How to augment the role and collaboration of our anchor institutions and large local players, including but not limited to universities, corporates, and research organizations.
 At CIC, we have seen universities collaborate and collocate in cities like St. Louis and Providence.
 We know it is complicated, but it's possible.

 How to leverage our unique regional demographic patterns to derive benefit, investment, experience, and participation from the many who make South Florida their home for portions of the year.
-The Venture Mentoring Network, for example, has invited retired and snow-birding professionals to join their ranks as mentors in Broward and Miami.
+The Venture Mentoring Team, for example, has invited retired and snow-birding professionals to join their ranks as mentors in Broward and Miami.

 How to support and facilitate the kinds of truly catalytic interventions that bring entrepreneurs together to learn and connect, be they events, competitions, or other opportunities.